davidsusu/strex/README.md

 [HoloDB](https://github.com/miniconnect/holodb) uses Strex for generating random strings by a regex.
 To achieve this, it selects random indices (in an invertible way) and provides the associated strings for these.
-A sorted list is also an index, so we can make an efficient search in this virtual list too.
+Because we can execute an efficient search in this virtual list, such table columns can be indexed.